shinmao/SecurityLearning/SQL-inj/README.md

 // What is the a at the end?
 It is alias.
 We need to assign an alias to subquery (select*from)
 ```

-`select` can also return the result of the query，it will return 0 if if the query is bigger than 0，and will return 1 if the result is 0 (very important!
+`select` can also return the result of the query, it will return 0 if the query is bigger than 0 and will return 1 if the result is 0 (very important!
 [The recommended article](http://vinc.top/2017/03/23/%E3%80%90sql%E6%B3%A8%E5%85%A5%E3%80%91%E6%95%B4%E5%BD%A2%E6%BA%A2%E5%87%BA%E6%8A%A5%E9%94%99%E6%B3%A8%E5%85%A5%E5%8E%9F%E7%90%86/)
 * xpath syntax error
 `extractvalue()`,`updatexml()` can work on the xml syntax which is provided by the user